 Why is it important to report incidents of academic dishonesty to the Office of Student Conduct?

 The Office of Student Conduct serves as the central reporting location for academic honesty violations.
 Reporting incidents of dishonesty to OSC allows for patterns and trends to be identified, whether that be for a particular student or for a certain major or department.
-Identifying trends might allow for training with specific departments or colleges on how to decrease the opportunities for dishonesty.
+Identifying trends might allow for training with specific departments or colleges.

 Reporting allows for formal intervention by OSC with individual students and prevents multiple instances of dishonesty across courses or semesters.

-Reporting violations ensures the student’s due process rights, as required in the Student Guide to University Policies, are observed.
-Reporting violations also protects you as the faculty member from a grade grievance.
+Reporting ensures the student’s due process rights, as required in the Student Guide to University Policies, are observed.
+Reporting also protects you as the faculty member from a grade grievance.

 What does reporting an incident entail?

 Reporting an incident includes first contacting the Office of Student Conduct to inquire if the student in question has had any prior academic honesty violations.
 (If there have been prior academic violations, this would likely influence your next steps.)
 You would then determine an academic penalty for the case and which resolution option you wish to pursue.
 One option, as described in the Faculty Handbook would result in an academic penalty only.
 The other option, as described in the Student Guide to University Policies would result in additional educational and disciplinary sanctions.

 You would notify the Office of Student Conduct of the incident and chosen option.
 Once the incident is reported, staff in the Office of Student Conduct will contact the student for appropriate information-sharing and follow up.
 You as the faculty member will be updated as the case progresses.